Updated: August 30, 2024

 Now that we know when time and a half is due, let’s talk a bit about how the math works out.

-How do you calculate time and half?
+How do you calculate overtime (aka time and a half?)

 To calculate time and a half pay, you’ll use both: